ganrad/ose-fis-auto-dealer/README.md

 OpenShift comes with a wide variety of persistant storage plug-ins that allow containerized applications to retrieve/store data from multiple persistent storage systems.
 The persistent storage plug-ins that ship with OpenShift can be viewed [here](https://docs.openshift.com/enterprise/3.1/install_config/persistent_storage/index.html).

-Microservices are stateless and are ideal candidates for deploying onto a container application platform such as Red Hat OpenShift Enterprise.
+Microservices are stateless and are ideal candidates for deploying onto a container application platform such as Red Hat OpenShift.
 Container images are essentially immutable and so data stored inside a running container is only available as long as the container is alive.
 Once the container terminates (or is deleted/evicted), it's data is no longer available.
 For this reason, we will be persisting the vehicle data read from the file system (NFS directory) into a persistent NoSQL database (MongoDB).
 All REST API (Http) requests will be translated into queries by FIS routes and data will be fetched from the underlying MongoDB persistent database.

-## Steps for deploying MongoDB container and FIS microservices on OpenShift Enterprise v3.1/v3.2
+## Steps for deploying MongoDB container and FIS microservices on OpenShift Container Platform
 The steps listed below for building and deploying the microservice applications follows approach (1) described above, the S2I workflow.

 ### A] Deploy MongoDB NoSQL Database